-1. In order to receive a Certificate of Completion a student must complete their competency assessment each week and must maintain a minimum cumulative attendance record for the entire period of study of at least 80%.
-After ten (10) consecutive days of unexcused absence, the student will be dismissed from school.
+1. In order to receive a Certificate of Completion a student must complete their Competency Check (CC) assessment each week and must maintain a minimum cumulative attendance record for the entire period of study of at least 80%.
+After ten (10) consecutive days of unexcused absences the student will be dismissed from school.
 (See Attendance Policy for more details).